-On behalf of the members of the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA), we applaud the bipartisan, bicameral work done to establish a long-overdue federal data privacy standard that protects consumers and American businesses, including apartment firms.
-As the House Energy and Commerce Subcommittee on Innovation, Data, and Commerce holds a hearing entitled "Promoting U.S. Innovation and Individual Liberty through a National Standard for Data Privacy" and renews the discussion on the American Data Privacy and Protection Act (ADPPA), NMHC and NAA wish to thank you for the bipartisan leadership on these critical issues.
+On behalf of the members of the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA)1, we applaud the bipartisan, bicameral work being done to establish a long-overdue federal data privacy standard that protects consumers and American businesses, including apartment firms.
+As the Subcommittee on Consumer Protection, Product Safety and Data Security builds upon these conversations, NMHC and NAA wish to thank you for the leadership on these critical issues.